codio/knowledge/source/instructors/admin/integration/lms-systems/msteams.rst

        :alt: Update MSTeams Classroom

 ..
-Note:: be aware that this may change the ordering of the assignments in your MSTeam assignment tabs and if new assignments added, they will added to the end of the **Assignments** list.
+Note:: be aware that this may change the ordering of the assignments in your MSTeam assignment tabs and if new are assignments added, they will added to the end of the **Assignments** list.
 There is currently no function in MSTeams to allow you to reorder the assignments manually.

 Removing
 ^^^^^^^^